-Hand differences can be grouped based on the type of difference present.
+Congenital hand differences can be grouped based on the type of deformity.
 These general categories include:

-Polydactyly is the presence of more than five digits (poly means many).
-The extra finger or thumb may be attached only by skin or nerves, or it may have normal parts and be attached to a joint or an extra bone in the hand.
+Polydactyly means your child has more than five digits (poly means “many”).
+Sometimes their extra finger or thumb may be attached only by skin or nerves.
+Sometimes it may have normal parts and be attached to a joint or an extra bone in their hand.

-Radial club hand refers to a condition in which the radial (referring to the radius, the smaller bone of the forearm) or thumb-side of the arm is malformed, causing a shortening and curving of the forearm and giving the appearance of a J-shaped club.
-The thumb may be small or completely absent.
+Radial club hand means the radial — or thumb-side — of the arm is malformed.
+(Radial refers to radius, the smaller bone of the forearm.)
+This causes the forearm to shorten and curve, giving the appearance of a J-shaped club.
+The thumb may be small or completely missing.

 With a shortened forearm, people with radial club hand may have difficulty performing tasks that require two hands.
 This difference can occur in one (unilateral) or both (bilateral) arms.

-The term cleft hand actually refers to a group of congenital hand differences in which the fingers or parts of fingers in the center of the hand are missing, leaving a V-shaped space or indentation (called a cleft).
-Other differences, particularly syndactyly and polydactyly, often occur at the same time.
-There are many variations of cleft hand.
+Cleft hand refers to a group of congenital hand differences.
+The fingers or parts of fingers in the center of your child’s hand are missing.
+This leaves a V-shaped space or indentation called a cleft.
+Other hand differences, particularly syndactyly and polydactyly, often occur at the same time.
+There are many types of cleft hand.

-Typical cleft hand is characterized by a gap in the palm and the absence of the middle finger or fingers.
-Cleft hand can be unilateral or bilateral.
-(There are patients with a family history of clefting in both hands and feet.)
+Typically, a person with cleft hand will have a gap in the palm and their middle finger or fingers will be missing.
+Cleft hand can occur in one or both arms.
+(Some people have a family history of clefts in both hands and feet.)
 In typical cleft hand, the hand is almost normal in size, and the arm bones are usually normal.

-A fetus’ arms and hands form between the fourth and sixth week of pregnancy.
+A fetus’s arms and hands form between the fourth and sixth week of pregnancy.
 Any disruption of this process can lead to a congenital hand difference.
 There are many factors that can affect the development of the human hand.
-These factors are generally divided into genetic and environmental.
+These are generally divided into genetic factors and environmental factors.

-Environmental factors include infections and certain drugs, such as thalidomide (a drug used to treat nausea) and some drugs used for chemotherapy.
-These factors may cause a breakdown in otherwise healthy tissue, altering the developmental process and leading to a difference in hand formation.
+Environmental factors include infections and the use of certain drugs.
+These drugs include thalidomide (a drug used to treat nausea) and some drugs used for chemotherapy.
+Environmental factors may cause a breakdown in otherwise healthy tissue.
+The breakdown can alter the developmental process and lead to a difference in hand formation.

-Some hand differences can be explained by these factors, while others have no known cause.
+Some hand differences can be explained by these factors.
+Others have no known cause.
 In some cases, the hand difference is an isolated event.
 In other cases, the difference is part of a syndrome that affects multiple parts of the body.

-Each child with a hand difference is unique, and the approach to treatment is based on the child’s individual needs.
-The main goal and benefit of treatment is to improve the child’s ability to function with the difference.
-Another aim is to improve the appearance of the hand and support the child’s self-esteem.
+Each child with a hand difference is unique.
+The approach to treatment is based on your child’s individual needs.
+The main goal and benefit of treatment is to improve your child’s ability to function with the hand difference.
+Another aim is to improve the appearance of their hand and support your child’s self-esteem.

 Options for treating hand differences include:

-Keep in mind that treatment cannot "cure" a hand difference, but it can help to improve function and appearance of the hand.
-A positive attitude and acceptance of the difference — by the child and the parents – are important to treatment success, as well as to the child’s healthy development.
+Keep in mind that treatment can’t “cure” your child’s hand difference.
+But it can help to improve the function and appearance of your child’s hand.
+A positive attitude and acceptance of the difference — by you and your child — are important to treatment success and your child’s healthy development.

 Risks include nerve injury, infection, bleeding and stiffness.
-There is also a risk that treatment will not restore or create a normal digit or hand.
+There’s also a risk that treatment won’t restore or create a typical digit or hand.